MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 a) **`SOME/IP `messages to telematics, API sending messages to microcontroller.**

+it is a Control-communication protocol.

 ***What is SOME/IP?***

-SOME/IP is a middleware where SOME stands for `Scalable service oriented middleware` which creates absraction in automotive and used for standardization of:
+SOME/IP is a **middleware** where SOME stands for `Scalable service oriented middleware` which creates absraction in automotive and used for standardization of:

+middleware used in data exchange that often passes through a network and it is the task of the middleware to ensure that the network itself is transparent to the software components exchanging the data.

+it is a Control-communication protocol.

 - header format,
 - payload serialization rules
 - service discovery mechanism
 - remote procedure call mechanism(RPC)
+- service-based communication
+- small footprint
+- Scalable,flexible, compatible.

 data needs to be serialized. the faster the communication, the more resouce hungry the serialization. so there needs to be a fast and efficient middleware to serialize data.
 Due to string operations, text-based serialization and deserialization(JSON, XML these are self descriptive(structured) and text based) are very slow so a binay operation neededd.
 SOME/IP allows you to build the most efficient hi-speed performance system,formatting is optimized for low resources and high speed directly works on binary data.
 SOME/IP is like XML and JSOn, which are very slow.
 SOME/IP works on binary data and non-descriptive. it is fastest due to `zero-copy` and nearly as fast as Raw struct which is not serialization.